Judit3/shoes/README.md

 The site was deployed to Heroku.
 The project was developed in CodeAnywhere application, where it was committed and pushed to GitHub.
 Then it was deployed in Heroku via Github repository.
-The project was deployed to Heroku following the steps for deployment video from the Love Sandwiches project, which are described below:
+The project was deployed to Heroku following the steps for deployment from the video of the Love Sandwiches project (CopdeInstitute), which are described below:
 1. Open Heroku website
-2. Log into account using own credentials
+2. Log into the account using your own credentials
 3. Select 'New' on the right side of page and then select 'Create New App'
 4. Insert App Name - must be unique
 5. Insert Region
 6. Select 'Create App'
-7. From next page select 'Settings' tab
+7. From the next page select 'Settings' tab
-8. On next page scroll down and select 'Reveal Config Vars'
+8. On the next page scroll down and select 'Reveal Config Vars'
-9. In box labelled 'KEY' enter 'CREDS'
+9. In the box labelled 'KEY' enter 'CREDS'
 10. In the box labelled 'VALUE' copy and paste content of 'creds.json' file from codeanywhere workspace for the project
 11. Click 'Add'
 12. In the next box labelled 'KEY' insert 'PORT'